drug-design/course/docs/chapters/molecular-properties.md

 ### Enolization of Keto-3 Steroids

-The enolization of keto-3 steroids occurs as a mixture of the two enolic forms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/enolization-keto-3-steroids-e0ce63d7'><i class='fa fa-play' aria-hidden='true'></i></button>The enolization of keto-3 steroids occurs as a mixture of the two enolic forms.
 There is a greater proportion of the enol with the double bond in the &Delta;<sup>2</sup> position than the one in the &Delta;<sup>3</sup>.
 The explanation is given on the following pages.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.